 We recently sat down with Open Sky Family Services Director Matthew Krugh, MSW to learn about new services for families, exciting infrastructure developments in the field, and his growing team.

-Some parents may decide they want additional, individualized support from the Family Services Team after the Parent Gateway Calls.
+A: Some parents may decide they want additional, individualized support from the Family Services Team.
 This is where Open Sky’s Parent Coaching services come into play.
 Parent Coaching is a 6-call set of hour-long coaching calls to help parents grasp the wellness, communication, mindfulness, and emotional regulation skills they learn in the Family Pathway and during Wellness Weekend.
 Each call is highly customized to the needs of the parent or parents.
 Some parents may benefit from support focusing on their own self-care and personal wellness plans.
 Some may need concrete practice with skills like the “I Feel” statement or reflective listening.
 Others may need to engage in deeper work related to complex family dynamics, patterns, or family history.
 The progress the parents make through Parent Coaching will of course directly impact the student’s progress.
 The beauty is that through Parent Coaching, parents will be better positioned to utilize new skills, strategies, and insight in their relationships at home with spouses and their other children.

 We are also a part of the extended treatment team through Family QuestTM follow-up calls with the family’s educational consultant or home therapist.
 After this 3-day, 2-night wilderness therapy intensive with the student and family, the therapist who facilitated it efficiently updates the home professional on the family’s work, progress, and dynamics.
 The Family QuestTM follow-up call is an additional point of contact our team has engaged recently and supports the interdisciplinary team efforts with the student and family’s progress.